-Crohn's disease is a form of inflammatory bowel disease (IBD), which involves ongoing (chronic) inflammation of the gastrointestinal tract.
+Crohn's disease is an inflammatory bowel disease (IBD) which involves ongoing inflammation (pain and swelling) of the gastrointestinal tract.
 Crohn's-related inflammation usually affects the intestines but it may occur anywhere from the mouth to the anus (the end of the rectum).

-While the exact chain of events that lead to Crohn's disease is unknown, the condition is linked to a problem with the body's immune system response.
-Normally the immune system helps protect the body from harmful substances.
-But in patients with Crohn's disease and other types of inflammatory bowel disease (IBD), the immune system can't tell the difference between good substances and foreign invaders.
-The result is an overactive immune response that leads to chronic inflammation.
-This is called an autoimmune disorder.
+While the exact causes that lead to Crohn's disease are unknown, the condition is linked to an interaction between our genetics, immune system, and environmental influences.
+Normally the immune system helps protect the body from harmful organisms like bacteria, viruses, and fungi.
+But in patients with Crohn's disease and other types of IBD, the immune system can't tell the difference between normal substances and foreign invaders.
+The result is an overactive immune response called an autoimmune disorder that leads to the chronic inflammation.

-The disease may occur at any age, but it usually occurs in persons between ages 15 and 35.
-Risk factors include a family history of Crohn's disease, Jewish ancestry, and smoking.
+In the U.S., roughly 750,000 people are living with Crohn's disease.
+The disease may occur at any age, but it usually occurs in adolescents and adults between ages 15 and 35 years.
+Other risk factors include a family history of Crohn's disease, Jewish ancestry, NSAID use, and smoking.

 There are five different types of Crohn's disease: